carlosperez1997/big-data/data_warehouse.md

 # ETL

-ETL is a process that extracts the data from different source systems, then transforms the data (like applying calculations, concatenations, etc.) and finally loads the data into the Data Warehouse system.
+ETL is a **process that extracts the data from different source systems, then transforms the data** (like applying calculations, concatenations, etc.) **and finally loads the data into the Data Warehouse system**.
 Full form of ETL is Extract, Transform and Load.

 ETL is a recurring activity (daily, weekly, monthly) of a Data warehouse system and needs to be agile, automated, and well documented.